July 13, 2017

 If you have type 2 diabetes while out on your road trip, you don’t have to drive by your favorite breakfast diner.
 Simply skip the traditional grand slam combos and look for menu items that double down on protein and lighten up on carbs to keep your A1c goals from getting lost.

 At Healthcare Associates of Texas, we work with you to find the optimal treatment for you.
 We offer an integrated approach to your health with primary care and diabetes specialists working together to ensure that you stay on track to reach your A1c goals while enjoying your life.
-Call our Appointment Line at (972) 258-7499 or contact us by email.
+Book an appointment today.